 How did people in the Qing dynasty (1644–1911) imagine careers in the officialdom?
 This study explores the historical board game Mandarin Promotions (Shengguantu 陞官圖), a bureaucratic career race game played with dice that resembles Milton Bradley’s Checkered Game of Life, but mirrors the complex Qing personnel system in striking detail.
 While similar promotion games have been attested in China for centuries, an 1840 version for civil officials played with four dice became immensely popular in the nineteenth-century.
 Adding monetary gamble and the option to purchase office, the new version transformed bureaucratic advancement from a race driven by fateful dice into a more exciting playing field of chance, strategy, and social commentary.

 Using a late nineteenth-century version reproduced by Puk Wing Kin ((Puk Wing Kin 卜永堅, 2011)), we modeled the game’s 434 positions across 66 departments as a network of career paths leading to 18 final ranks.
 Comparing this structure with official promotion charts from Qing statutes (pre-1843), we found a strong correspondence, confirming the 1840 dating of the extant board and showing that the game reflected contemporary bureaucratic ideals rather than being pure invention.
-The game thus offers rare insight into how the Qing world imagined officialdom—structured, rule-bound, but also open to luck, privilege, and purchase.
+The game thus offers a rare insight into how the Qing world imagined officialdom—structured, rule-bound, but also open to luck, privilege, and purchase.

 The second part of our paper employed Monte Carlo simulations to address two questions.
 First, how “meritocratic” were the imagined careers, considering that starting positions correspond to distinct entry routes into officialdom—hereditary privilege, the imperial examinations, military service, patronage, and what we call “incipient professionalism.”
 Our simulations show that hereditary privilege outperformed other routes, while exam success offered moderate mobility and all others lagged behind.
 Secondly, we ask when was office purchase a rational choice?
 Modeling strategic play revealed that, when allowed, most simulated players chose to buy rank early in the game.
 Office purchase slightly levelled the playing field in terms of speed, but did not undermine the benefits of hereditary privilege in terms of monetary gains.
 This might reflect contemporary anxieties that office purchase undermined merit while still failing to erase social hierarchies.

-Ultimately, Mandarin Promotions transforms Qing bureaucratic ideals into playable form, revealing how chance, money, and inherited status shaped both the imagination and critique of officialdom in late imperial China.
+Ultimately, Mandarin Promotions transforms Qing bureaucratic ideals into a playable form, revealing how chance, money, and inherited status shaped both the imagination and critique of officialdom in late imperial China.

 Introduction